emg110/algorand-qrcode/README.md

 - CLI utility
 - Save QR code as image (SVG, PNG, JPEG,...)
 - Support for some styling and colors (dark , light,..)
-- Support for Numeric, Alphanumeric, Kanji and Byte mode
-- Support for mixed modes
-- Support for chinese, cyrillic, greek and japanese characters
+- Support for chinese, cyrillic, greek and japanese characters in transaction labels and notes
-- Support for multibyte characters (like emojis :smile:)
 - Auto generates optimized segments for best data compression and smallest QR Code size
 - App agnostic readability, Generated QR Codes by definition are app agnostic